continuumizm/cizm-website/posts/revisiting-torque-thru-the-no-u-turn-experience.md

   href="/img/nico-groovers_on_manoeuveurs-no_u-turn-page-045-muzik022_march_1997-colin-hawkins-1005x1350-continuumizm-comp.jpg"
   title="Nico, 'Groovers on Manoeuvures', Muzik Magazine, March 1997."><img src="/img/nico-groovers_on_manoeuveurs-no_u-turn-page-045-muzik022_march_1997-colin-hawkins-1005x1350-continuumizm-comp.jpg"
-  class="mx-3 img-fluid" alt="Nico, 'Groovers on Manoeuvures', Muzik Magazine, March 1997."></a></span><b>No U-Turn</b>, the drum & bass label and studio started by Nico Sykes, developed progressively darker jungle sounds in the mid-90s that evolved into some of the darkest techstep that came to the fore
+  class="mx-3 img-fluid" loading="lazy" alt="Nico, 'Groovers on Manoeuvures', Muzik Magazine,
+  March 1997."></a></span><b>No U-Turn</b>, the drum & bass label and studio started by Nico Sykes, developed progressively darker jungle sounds in the mid-90s that evolved into some of the darkest techstep that came to the fore